GiannakopoulosIlias/vision-transformer-network-for-mr-electrical-properties-tomography/README.md

 If you use this code in your research, please consider citing our upcoming article (reference will be added once published).

 ## License
-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the [LICENSE](LICENSE) file for details.